 Senior adults mostly like to talk about their past.
 It helps them relive their wonderful good old days and moments they had when they were kids or at your age.
 Some older people will also share even their worst times which were challenging and how they overcame that situation.
 This can help you learn how to tackle the downfalls in your life.

-- Ask them about their favourite movie or actor
+- Ask them about their favorite movie or actor

-- Ask them about their most adventurous childhood moment they had
+- Ask them about the most adventurous childhood moment they had

 - What kind of fun activities did they use to do to make life enjoyable?